nextcloud/all-in-one/community-containers/local-ai/readme.md

   name: gpt4all-j
 ```
 -  To make it work, you first need to browse `https://your-nc-domain.com/settings/admin/ai` and enable or disable specific features for your models in the openAI settings.
 Afterwards using the Nextcloud Assistant should work.
+- See [this guide](https://github.com/nextcloud/all-in-one/discussions/5430) for how to improve AI task pickup speed
 - See https://github.com/nextcloud/all-in-one/tree/main/community-containers#community-containers how to add it to the AIO stack

 ### Repository